giorgiodg/giorgiodg.it/src/content/blog/cloud-resume-challenge-automating-frontend/index.md

 - Making the Lambda URL dynamic on the frontend
 - Tracking unique users

-I’ll prioritize these improvements using the [MoSCoW method](https://en.wikipedia.org/wiki/MoSCoW_method) and implement the most important items based on the time available.
+I’ll prioritize these improvements using the <a href="https://en.wikipedia.org/wiki/MoSCoW_method" target="_blank">MoSCoW method</a> and implement the most important items based on the time available.